 2. Tuesdays With Morrie

-Als has recently gotten some attention in the media because of this ice bucket challenge being done by celebrities.
-So these celebrities are donating more to the cause than their obligatory ten dollars plus nominating ten other people.
-But certainly, it’s gotten awareness out about the disease, also called Lou Gehrig’s disease, after a baseball player who was afflicted.
+Als has recently gotten some attention in the media because of this ice bucket challenge by celebrities.
+So these celebrities donate more to the cause than their obligatory ten dollars plus nominating ten other people.
+But certainly, it’s gotten awareness about the disease, also called Lou Gehrig’s disease, after a baseball player who was afflicted.
 It’s the disease that Stephen Hawking has.
-When Morrie finds out that he has it, he decides to use what time he has left on Earth for the best.
+When Morrie finds out he has it, he decides to use the time he has left on Earth for the best.

-So he ends up on television, on a Dateline show, and that’s where Mitch sees his old professor realizes that he wants to reconnect with him and looks him up.
+So he ends up on television, on a Dateline show, where Mitch sees his old professor, realizes that he wants to reconnect with him, and looks him up.
 They get together to write their last thesis about life, death, love, life lessons, and spirituality.
-They sit down every Tuesday, and they have a deeply emotional conversation which meets records with a tape recorder and then goes home and transcribed and turned into this book.
+They sit down every Tuesday, and they have a deeply emotional conversation that meets records with a tape recorder and then goes home and transcribes and turns into this book.

 Author: Mitch Albom